PDSI 9960 Inspiring Teachers to Inspire Learners

 Attending a Summer Institutes Conference provides more than just a way to earn additional teaching certification credits, opportunities to earn salary advancement credits, or obtaining professional clock hours.
 We want to be your partner throughout your continuing education journey.
 Whether it’s listening to one of our engaging presenters, attending a PBE (Place Based Education) workshop, sharing peer expertise in PLC’s, or participating in a wellness activity or stress reduction class, we’re committed to providing you with the maximum return on your investment.
 You’ll leave our conferences feeling refreshed, replenished, and rejuvenated.
 Bottom line: we care about you!

 Featured Presenter: Mary Asgill

-Spend a day with Teacher Consultant and Instructional Writing Coach, Mary Asgill.
+Spend a day with SCOE Teacher of the Year, Mary Asgill.

 Title: Mindfulness Practices for Teacher Sustainability

 Mary Asgill, the 2016 Stanislaus County Teacher of the Year, has been a secondary school English Language Arts teacher and consultant with the Great Valley Writing Project for over 20 years.
 Part of her work with teachers is designed to ensure that they practice resilience strategies to maintain the focus, creativity, and contentment needed to teach their content without feeling overwhelmed and burned out.
 Teachers will leave this workshop with research-based strategies to support themselves and their students as they navigate the stressful challenges of teaching, learning, and life.

 Spend a day with Ross Middle School Principal Luke Hibbard.